dotnet-websharper/mathjs/doc/Math.md

 ## Rendering expresions

-There are many ways to render your expression on the screen in WebSharper.
+There are many ways to render your expression on the screen with WebSharper.
+To do that we have to use MathJax as the following examples show:

 ### TeX